_edited.jpg)

 The Problem with Regular Plastic Cups (Like SOLO)

 Traditional plastic cups, such as those made by SOLO, are usually made from polystyrene or polypropylene—both petroleum-based plastics.
-These materials can leach chemicals when exposed to heat or sunlight, and they’re not biodegradable.
+They typically end up in landfills where they persist for hundreds of years.

 Earth Friendly Picnic